Rahulyadav017/Rahulyadav017/README.md

 ![Header](https://capsule-render.vercel.app/api?type=waving&color=0:00c6ff,100:0072ff&height=200&section=header&text=Rahul%20Yadav&fontSize=50&fontColor=ffffff&fontAlignY=35)

 ---
+Absolutely, Rahul!
+Here's a polished and engaging version of your GitHub profile intro using bullet points:

+---

-Welcome to my GitHub profile!
+**👋 Welcome to my GitHub profile!**

-I'm on a journey to become a Data Analyst specializing in Machine Learning. 🌟
+I'm on an exciting journey to become a **Data Analyst specializing in Machine Learning**.

 ### **🎓 About Me**

 * Economics graduate passionate about **Data Analytics, AI, and Business Intelligence**.